 Shortly after Elsevier announced its new policy, criticism of the policy began to pour in from around the world from members of the research community, research and academic libraries, consortia, and more.
 The widely shared concerns with the new policy ultimately led to a statement in May requesting that Elsevier rethink this policy.
+ARL and a significant number of ARL member libraries signed on to that statement.
 Nadia Spang Bovey sur Twitter : "BibUp: scanner réf bibliographiques et extraits de textes depuis son tél - @centre_NTE @unil.
 BibUp - University of Fribourg.
 Structuralist Methods in a Post-Structuralist Humanities.
 The topic of this conference (going on now!)

 At Utrecht University raises an issue similar to the one raised in my article at LSE’s Impact Blog: DH’ists have been brilliant at mining data but not always so brilliant at pooling data to address the traditional questions and theories that interest humanists.
 Here’s the conference description (it focuses specifically on DH and history): Glasgow Uni Sp Coll sur Twitter : "Glasgow Incunabula Project update (15/9/15)

 Glasgow Incunabula Project update (15/9/15) The prolific printer Anton Koberger has already featured in a number of blogs.